Skip to content

 When to Initialize

 Views in a VSCode extension are created lazily.
-If you want to access a view instance, you have to store it, and even listen to a event which is fired when the view is created.
+If you want to access a view instance, you have to store it, and even listen to an event which is fired when the view is created.

 Want to use Vue